Ž: Origin

 The symbol originates with the Czech alphabet.
 In Czech printed books it first appeared in the late 15th century.
 It evolved from the letter Ż, introduced by the author of the early 15th-century De orthographia Bohemica (probably Jan Hus) to indicate a Slavic fricative not represented in Latin alphabet.
 The punctus rotundus over was gradually replaced by háček (caron).
 This orthography later became standard and was popularized by the Bible of Kralice.

 It was occasionally used for the closely related Slovak language during the period when it lacked a literary norm.
 From Czech, it was adopted into the Croatian alphabet by Ljudevit Gaj in 1830, and then into the Slovak, Slovenian, Serbian and Bosnian alphabets.
 In addition, it features in the orthographies of the Baltic, some Uralic and other languages.

 Uses

 Slavic languages

-It is the 42nd letter of the Czech, the 46th letter of Slovak, the 25th letter of the Slovenian alphabet, as well as the 30th letter of the Serbo-Croatian latinic alphabet and the Macedonian one (as a counterpart or transliteration of Cyrillic Ж in the latter two).
+It is the 42nd letter of the Czech, the 46th letter of Slovak, the 25th letter of the Slovenian alphabet, as well as the 30th letter of the Serbo-Croatian Latin alphabet and the Macedonian one (as a counterpart or transliteration of Cyrillic Ж in the latter two).
 It is the 27th letter of the Sorbian alphabet, and it appears in the Belarusian Latin alphabet and in some variations of Ukrainian Latin alphabet.

 It is used in Russian, Ukrainian, Belarusian, and Bulgarian transliteration.

 The letter represents a voiced postalveolar fricative //ʒ// or a similar voiced retroflex fricative //ʐ//.

 In Polish, the corresponding letter is Ż/ż.